Team

 Pia joined OnPoint in 2016 as an Outreach Case Manager.
 In 2020, she became OnPoint NYC’s Director of Syringe Access and Program Innovation, playing both leadership and direct service roles in the launch and operation of the first two Overdose Prevention Centers in the United States.
 In 2024, Pia became the Director of Overdose Prevention, directing OPC services and all internal and external training related to overdose and drug-involved medical emergency intervention.
 Pia currently lives in Washington Heights, proudly serving the neighborhood her father and grandfather grew up in.

-Brittney Vargas-Estrella is a proud Bronxite and Boricua driven by a deep commitment to building equitable systems that uplift historically marginalized populations, including individuals who use drugs, engage in sex work, experience homelessness, and/or have been impacted by the criminal-legal system.
+Brittney Vargas-Estrella is a proud Bronxite and Boricua driven by a deep commitment to building equitable systems that uplift historically marginalized people, including individuals who use drugs, engage in sex work, experience homelessness, and/or have been impacted by the criminal-legal system.

 Samantha Corso is the Associate Director of Mental Health at OnPoint NYC.
-While finishing her studies, Samantha first learned of harm reduction during an on-campus Narcan training conducted by the Washington Heights Corner Project staff.
+While finishing her studies, Samantha first learned of harm reduction during an on-campus Naloxone training conducted by the Washington Heights Corner Project staff.
 This experience inspired her to become a therapist, educator, and activist with a commitment to the ethical treatment of people who use drugs.

 As Associate Director of Mental Health at OnPoint NYC, Samantha oversees low-threshold individual and group mental health counseling services.
 Her goals are to continue to reduce barriers to therapy and approach service delivery creatively.